Tomislav Jakić: Advisor to Stjepan Mesić

-During the second presidential term, there were two incidents.
-The first one was in December 2006 when a video circulated in the media where president Mesić gave a speech in Australia during the early 1990s in which he appeared to glorify the Ustaše fascist movement.
-Mesić came under heavy public criticism.
-Jakić organised a fast response for the president, who later apologised in a live TV broadcast.
-The second incident was in 2008 when George W. Bush announced his visit to Croatia.

-The protocol for welcoming foreign statesman was always organised by the presidential office but the prime minister at the time, Ivo Sanader, took control and violated the protocol.
-In response, Jakić advised president Mesić to avoid welcoming Bush and suggested going on a tour of Southeast Asia as previously planned.
-Neither Jakić nor Mesić were fond of Bush coming to Croatia from the beginning.
-Mesić finally was forced to drop the idea of avoiding Bush and was part of the welcome protocol in Zagreb.

 Jakić was an organiser of the 2007 energy summit in Zagreb, where one of the guests was Vladimir Putin.
 The plan was to bring the South Stream through Croatia but it was never realised.

 In 2010, president Mesić ended his second and final term as president.
 Jakić followed the president's footsteps and retired from politics.
 As of 2016, he is a columnist for Novosti and deals primarily with foreign policy.
 He published an autobiography in 2010 titled Nisam zavijao s vukovima (I didn't howl with the wolves).

-In 2017, Jakić has signed the Declaration on the Common Language of the Croats, Serbs, Bosniaks and Montenegrins.
+In 2017, Jakić signed the Declaration on the Common Language of the Croats, Serbs, Bosniaks and Montenegrins.